Skip the coffee shop and enjoy a simple and delicious butter pecan latte right at home!

 - chopped pecans

-- Whisk together milk, sugar blend, extract and maple syrup until sugar has dissolved.
+- Whisk together milk, brown, extract and maple syrup until sugar has dissolved.
 Warm mixture over medium heat until it becomes slightly thick.
 Be sure to watch your milk mixture, you do not want it to boil.

 - Divide coffee between two mugs.
 Froth milk with a handheld mixer, frother or a blender.
 Pour milk over coffee.
 Top with whipped cream and pecans for garnish.